 The Help You Need

 The estate administration process may become more complex should a party challenge the validity of the will.
 If you have any doubts about about how to proceed, contact The Law Office of Joe Brad Brock.
-We can help you through probate or any aspect of the estate administration process – just as we’ve helped so many others in the Corpus Christi-San Antonio-South Texas area.
+We can help you through probate or any aspect of the estate administration process.
+We’ll do it just as we’ve done it for so many others, too, not just in the Corpus Christi-San Antonio-South Texas area, but statewide.